 “My mother was a stay-at-home mom who taught all her five children the importance of budgeting and money,” Gunvalson said.
 “Since she did not contribute financially to the household, she taught us the importance of living within your means, being involved in the family budget, and teaching the importance of our education and being financially independent.”

-“If it wasn’t for my mother’s influence, I would have never had the strength to be able to start my own business in my late 20s and to be self-sufficient my entire adult life,” she added.
+She also added, “If it wasn’t for my mother’s influence, I would have never had the strength to be able to start my own business in my late 20s and to be self-sufficient my entire adult life.”

-This is just a snapshot of the value that mothers have when ingraining financial lessons in their children.
-With an estimated 85.4 million mothers in the U.S. alone, there’s still a lot of teaching to be done, and a lot of thanks to be conveyed beyond Mother’s Day.
+This is just a snapshot of the value that mothers have when instilling financial lessons in their children.
+With approximately 43.5 million mothers between the ages of 15 and 50 in the U.S., according to 2014 U.S. Census Bureau data, there’s still a lot of teaching to be done — and a lot of thanks to be conveyed beyond Mother’s Day.

 Photo credit: Ramona Singer